Highlights from the Ratings and Financial Report for Netflix Inc. (NFLX)

 NFLX’s Market Performance

-NFLX stocks went down by -8.01% for the week, with a monthly jump of 3.21% and a quarterly performance of -1.49%, while its annual performance rate touched 79.85%.
-The volatility ratio for the week stands at 2.74% while the volatility levels for the past 30 days are set at 3.34% for Netflix Inc..
-The simple moving average for the period of the last 20 days is -5.81% for NFLX stocks with a simple moving average of 11.81% for the last 200 days.
+NFLX stocks went down by -0.57% for the week, with a monthly drop of -1.47% and a quarterly performance of 0.09%, while its annual performance rate touched 72.91%.
+The volatility ratio for the week stands at 2.41% while the volatility levels for the past 30 days are set at 3.29% for Netflix Inc..
+The simple moving average for the period of the last 20 days is -6.19% for NFLX stocks with a simple moving average of 10.76% for the last 200 days.

 Analysts’ Opinion of NFLX